csaea/ap-a-java/key-concepts.md

 # Key Terms in Object-Oriented Programming

 - **Class**
-  Implementation (or a blueprint) of attributes and behaviors of an object.
+  Implementation (like a blueprint or a factory) of attributes and behaviors of an object.

 - **Object**
   An instance of a class.